SRP2504/Event-Manager/README.md

-# Calendar-Events
+# Event Manager
-One page angularJS application.
-Uses browser local storage to store all the data.
-It manages user accounts and calendar events.
+An angularJS application for event management.
+It uses browser local storage to store all the users and events details.
+There is an admin account which has access to all the users and events details.
+Bootstrap 3 is used for the UI part.
+FullCalendar is used to show the events in the calendar.